Not Rated. Approximate running time: 4 hours 18 min.

 Our star rating (1-5): 4

 This is not a re-issue of Pier Paolo Pasolini’s masterpiece The Gospel According to Saint Matthew.
-Instead, it is a sumptuous visualization of the entire text of The Gospel According to Matthew produced by a group called The Visual Bible.
+Instead, it is a sumptuous visualization of the entire text of The Gospel According to Matthew produced by a group using the name The Visual Bible.
 If you are old enough to remember The Genesis Project’s “New Media Bible” back in 1979, a group that planned to film the entire Bible, but succeeded only in finishing Genesis and Luke before they ran out of money, then you will welcome this new venture.
 The Visual Bible began as a South African venture that had the ambitious goal of filming the entire Bible in fifteen years.
 Unfortunately, they also ran out of money, but not before producing three filmed Bible texts that ought to be in the library of every minister or church.
 (More on the other two later.)

 Matthew is a big budget production, in terms of costumes and settings, as well as in “a cast of thousands.”
 Cecil B. DeMille could not have handled the crowd scenes better than Director Reghardt van den Bergh and Producer Robert Marcarelli.
 But the producers do not try to awe us with huge special effects, as Mr. DeMille so often did — a wise move, I believe, when dealing with faith events such as the appearance of angels and miracles.